 With kind receptive awareness.

-This piece was published in Months to Years Winter 2019 Journal.
+This poem was published in Months to Years Winter 2019 Journal.